 One of the most famous sights in Capri is the Blue Grotto sea cave, which you can visit on a boat tour.
 You’ll be transferred onto a rowboat to enter the cave – it’s really magical.

-Elsewhere in Capri, the Gardens of Augustus has beautiful views.
-If you want even more gorgeous panoramas, you could walk (or take the chairlift) to Monte Solaro which is the island’s highest point.
-This island is gloriously rugged with captivating landscapes so it’s an amazing spot for photos.
-Across the island, there are also lots of opportunities for hiking.
+The Gardens of Augustus also has beautiful views.
+You could also walk (or take the chairlift) to Monte Solaro which is the island’s highest point.

-Back in Capri town, you’ll want to spend time at the charming Piazzetta (Piazza Umberto I) where there’s nothing better than people watching at the cute cafes that line the square.
-You can also go shopping on the famous streets nearby, or head to Marina Piccola which is the perfect place for the beach.
+In Capri town, Piazzetta (Piazza Umberto I) is a great place to stop and relax – you’ll be able to people watch at the cute cafes that line the square.
+You can also go shopping nearby, or head to Marina Piccola which is the perfect place for the beach.

 Where to stay in Capri

-Set just minutes from the central Piazzetta, Capri Tiberio Palace has everything you need for an unforgettable honeymoon.
-This hotel is charming, eclectic and luxurious with romantic rooms, a pretty rooftop terrace and a spa.
+Capri Tiberio Palace has everything you need for a luxury honeymoon.
+This hotel is just minutes from the central Piazzetta and has romantic rooms, a rooftop terrace and a spa.

 10 day Italy honeymoon itinerary #3: Genoa, Cinque Terre, Pisa + Florence